 Surgery for larger varicose veins

-- If these involve the inner thigh (the greater saphenous vein), the vein in the groin should be tied off and the veins stripped out usually under general anaesthetic.
+If varicose veins involve the inner thigh (the greater saphenous vein), the vein in the groin can be tied off and the veins stripped out usually under general anaesthetic.
 Veins in the lower leg can be pulled out under local anaesthetic (ambulatory phlebectomy).
 The perforator veins that connect the superficial veins with deeper ones are tied off.

 Endovenous laser and radiofrequency occlusion therapy

-- A medical cyanoacrylate adhesive (VenaSeal™ Sapheon Closure system) is also delivered into the vein under ultrasound guidance via disposable, single-use catheter.
+A medical cyanoacrylate adhesive (VenaSeal™ Sapheon Closure system) is also delivered into the vein under ultrasound guidance via a disposable, single-use catheter.

 Vascular lasers and light devices

-- There are several vascular lasers and pulsed light devices used for removing surface thread veins.
-To date, they are not as effective as microsclerosclerotherapy.
+There are several vascular lasers and pulsed light devices used for removing surface thread veins.
+To date, they are not as effective as microsclerotherapy.
 However, they may be useful in patients who cannot undergo these procedures.

-Whatever treatment is used, new enlarged veins may appear.
+Whatever treatment is used, varicose veins may appear.
 Further treatment is usually possible.
 In many cases, two or more techniques may be combined for best effect.